 Symptom Remedy Broadcast stations cannot be selected automatically, or there is considerable noise in radio broadcasts.
-For FM broadcasts Fully extend the FM wire antenna, adjust the position for best reception and secure to a wall, etc. Use an outdoor antenna for better reception (see page 20).
-For AM broadcasts Adjust the position and direction of the AM antenna.
-Use an outdoor antenna for better reception (see page 20).
-Noise may be caused by interference from other equipment, such as a fluorescent light, motor, etc. Switch off or move the other equipment, or move the AM antenna.
+For FM broadcasts • Fully extend the FM wire antenna, adjust the position for best reception and secure to a wall, etc. • Use an outdoor antenna for better reception (see page 20).
+For AM broadcasts • Adjust the position and direction of the AM antenna. • Use an outdoor antenna for better reception (see page 20). • Noise may be caused by interference from other equipment, such as a fluorescent light, motor, etc. Switch off or move the other equipment, or move the AM antenna.
 A multichannel DVD source appears to be downmixed to 2 channels during playback. • Make sure that the multichannel analog inputs are selected (see Selecting the multichannel analog inputs on page 51).
 Noise is output when scanning a DTS CD. • This is not a malfunction of the receiver.
 The scan function of your player alters the digital information, making it unreadable, resulting in noise being output.
 Lower the volume when scanning.
+When playing a DTS format LD there is audible noise on the soundtrack.
+Make sure that the input signal type is set to DIGITAL (see Choosing the input signal on page 28).

-Symptom Remedy When playing a DTS format LD there is audible noise on the soundtrack. • Make sure that the input signal type is set to DIGITAL (see Choosing the input signal on page 28).
-Can't record audio.
+Symptom Remedy Can't record audio.
 You can only make a digital recording from a digital source, and an analog recording from an analog source.
 For digital sources, make sure that what you're recording isn't copy protected.
 Check that the OUT jacks are properly connected to the recorders input jacks (see Connecting analog audio sources on page 16).
-Recorded audio is different from the current source, or inaudible. • The RECOUT source is set to an input source other than the source you're listening to.
-Select RECOUT SOURCE to record the current input source (see Playing a different source when recording on page 64).
-Subwoofer output is very low. • To route more signal to the subwoofer, set it to PLUS or set the front speakers to SMALL (see Speaker Setting on page 42).
+Subwoofer output is very low. • To route more signal to the subwoofer, set it to PLUS or set the front speakers to SMALL (see Speaker Setting on page 41).
 Everything seems to be set up correctly, but the playback sound is odd. • The speakers may be out of phase.
 Check that the positive/negative speaker terminals on the receiver are matched with the corresponding terminals on the speakers (see Connecting the speakers on page 17).
-The PHASE CONTROL feature doesn't seem to have an audible effect.
-If applicable, check that the lowpass filter switch on your subwoofer is off, or the lowpass cutoff is set to the highest frequency setting.
-If there is a PHASE setting on your subwoofer, set it to 0° (or depending on the subwoofer, the setting where you think it has the best overall effect on the sound).
-Make sure the speaker distance setting is correct for all speakers (see Speaker Distance on page 44).
+The PHASE CONTROL feature doesn't seem to have an audible effect. •If applicable, check that the lowpass filter switch on your subwoofer is off, or the lowpass cutoff is set to the highest frequency setting.
+If there is a PHASE setting on your subwoofer, set it to 0° (or depending on the subwoofer, the setting where you think it has the best overall effect on the sound). • Make sure the speaker distance setting is correct for all speakers (see Speaker Distance on page 43).
 Noise or hum can be heard even when there is no sound being input. • Check that personal computers or other digital components connected to the same power source are not causing interference.
-There seems to be a time lag between the speakers and the output of the subwoofer. • See Automatically setting up for surround sound (MCACC) on page 7 to set up your system again using MCACC (this will automatically compensate for a delay in the subwoofer output).
+There seems to be a time lag between the speakers and the output of the subwoofer.
+See Automatically setting up for surround sound (MCACC) on page 7 to set up your system again using MCACC (this will automatically compensate for a delay in the subwoofer output).
 The maximum volume available (shown in the front panel display) is lower than the +12dB maximum. • This is not a malfunction.
-If the levels in Channel Level on page 43 have been adjusted, the maximum volume will change accordingly.
+If the levels in Channel Level on page 42 have been adjusted, the maximum volume will change accordingly.